 Customization of Security Rules.
 It takes time to determine all the necessary rules to block or allow traffic passing through the applications.
 Rules also have to be kept constantly updated as code changes and new functionality emerges.
 Blocking legitimate requests creates false positives leading to a malicious attack going ignored in this pool of irrelevant alerts.

 Skills Gap.
 Customers often struggle to keep existing devices up and running since not all organizations have in-house skills to use a WAF correctly and effectively.
 Outsourcing WAF management is not always the best decision either.
 When choosing a WAF deployment, especially for compliance needs, administrators have to prioritize critical features which are best suited for the organization’s current needs.
-After deployment and configuration process the WAF requires team’s high technical proficiency to function efficiently and add sustainable value to the enterprise’s security system.
+After the deployment and configuration process the WAF requires team’s high technical proficiency to function efficiently and add sustainable value to the enterprise’s security system.

 Moving Operations to the Cloud.
 As more and more companies are moving their applications and data into public cloud infrastructure, they inevitably have to migrate Web Application Firewall and associated policies to this new and fundamentally different architecture.
 The problem is that not all vendors provide sustainable substitution for the on-premises appliance, or they can be unable to offer the APIs an organization needs to realize deployment scenario in the dynamic cloud environment.